 Red Oni, Blue Oni: Caster plays this role with Saber in the Omake that show up in the Type-Moon Ace magazine.

-Rose-Haired Girl: The protagonists even lampshade this when they realize they could have guessed her personality from her hair.
+Rose-Haired Sweetie: The protagonists even lampshade this when they realize they could have guessed her personality from her hair.

 Willfully Weak: Refuses to make use of her witchcraft or shapeshifting abilities, which are ranked EX and A respectively.
 You'd think she would at least agree to shapeshift enough to hide the ears and tail.